The Mailgun EU alternative for transactional email

 Cut inbound MX

 Point your MX from mxa.mailgun.org to mx.postscale.io.
-Webhooks keep firing with the same general shape.
-Remove the Mailgun records once traffic confirms.
+Keep both webhook handlers available during testing, then remove the Mailgun records once traffic confirms.

 Frequently asked questions